 Below are some resources to help prospective UVA military students evaluate and compare options when choosing a school.

 A consumer planning tool and resource to assist prospective students and their families as they evaluate options in selecting a school.

 A consumer tool that provides school information to include tuition and fees, retention and graduation rates, use of financial aid, student loan default rates and features a cost calculator and school comparison tool.

-A model aid award letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
-The shopping sheet can be accessed through the SIS Student Center after the student has been offered a financial aid award package.
+A model aid offer letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
+The shopping sheet can be accessed through the SIS Student Center after the student has been offered a financial aid offer package.

 To determine the total cost of attendance, please contact the financial aid office for your program of study.